aca18ap/the-bombe-haskell/README.md

 # the-bombe-haskell
-An implementation of 'The bombe' using the functional programming language Haskell
+An implementation of 'The bombe', also known as the enigma encoding, using the functional programming language Haskell